Home

 • A STRICT Gluten-Free Diet MUST be adopted for life to rejuvenate your health or halt degenerative damage.

-To be diagnosed with CD, traditional medicine says that you need to be positive on the endoscopic biopsy, the ‘gold standard’, showing damaged villi.
+To be diagnosed with CD, traditional medicine says that you need to be positive on the endoscopic biopsy, the "gold standard", showing damaged villi.
 There is a very wide spectrum here; not everyone who is Gluten Sensitive has damaged villi and not everyone tests positive on the tTG.
 There are many reasons one may seem to be negative on the endoscopy or actually not have flattened villi, but may be positive on the AGA blood tests, (or if negative on those, may be positive on the stool tests) and may be very Gluten Intolerant and perhaps quite sick.

 REQUEST a COPY of the 4 TESTS